The Marshallese Language

-Marshallese are very welcoming people.
-The reasons why people become interested in Marshallese include proselytism, commerce, adoption, tourism, proximity to Marshallese communities and cultural experience.
-Those who have the opportunity to meet Marshallese people remark on their hospitality and kindness.
-Marshallese.org is meant to meant to provide tools for all those interested in Marshallese to learn about the language and culture.
+Today, native speakers may be found in the Marshall Islands, of course, but also in Arkansas, Hawaii, Oklahoma and other places in the United States.
+Marshallese.org is meant to provide tools for all those interested in learning about the language and culture.
 The Dictionary at Marshallese.org is a searchable database that includes lexical data provided by Nik Willson, from the College of the Marshall Islands, and bilingual text that is meant to show how specific words were translated before.

 Everything you need to know about the Marshall Islands in one place.
 News, events, recreation, arts and entertainment, culture, resources.